semrush/intergalactic/website/docs/components/slider/slider.md

 ### When to use the slider

-This input works best in cases where the user is not interested in entering a specific value, but choosing an approximate value.
+This input works best in cases where the user isn’t interested in entering a specific value, but choosing an approximate value.

 As the example above was given – changing color brightness or volume are the main cases for using slider component.